mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 #### 0:00

-At this time, I would like to study with you the second case of the [*Blue Cliff Record*](glossary#blue-cliff-record).
+**Katagiri Roshi**: At this time, I would like to study with you the second case of the [*Blue Cliff Record*](glossary#blue-cliff-record).
 The title is “The Ultimate Path is Without Difficulty”.
 Let me first read the main case:

 > [Jōshū](glossary#jōshū-jūshin), teaching the assembly, said, “The Ultimate Path is without difficulty; just avoid picking and choosing.
 As soon as there are words spoken, ‘this is picking and choosing,’ ‘this is clarity.’
 This old monk doesn’t abide within clarity; do you still preserve anything or not?”
 >